Social-Media-in-the-Learning-Setting.pdf.

 After reading this article, from my perspective, the use of social media in the classroom seems to be a very beneficial thing.
 It is a learning platform that students have great knowledge and confidence in using.
 If utilized well, it should greatly enhance the educational experience of the students but should also increases the teacher’s potential teaching time.
 As is with all new technology and teaching technics, it needs time to develop not only as a teaching tool for the classroom but also as a skill for the educators.
 It is unrealistic to believe that any technology no matter how beneficial will gain instantaneous success in the classroom.
 With that said, I feel this can only strengthen the argument for its potential use in education.

-Q1 How wide spread is the use of social media?
+Q1 How wide spread is the use

-According to Best Masters In Education back in July of 2013, 96% of students with internet access reported using social media at some point and about 60% reported using it for educational purposes.
+Masters In Education back in July of 2013, 96% of students with internet access

-Q2 What are some ways that social media is already being used in the classroom?
+social media is already being used in the classroom?

-1. While I agree with your perspective on technology in the classroom, allow me to play devil's advocate for a minute.
+While I agree with your perspective on technology in the classroom, allow me to play devil's advocate for a minute.
 Where do we draw the line between not enough technology and too much?
 I student taught at a paperless school where every student was provided an iPad and there was seldom a sheet of paper to be found on campus.
 One day, the server decided to take a vacation.
 Boom.
 Students would have no access to textbooks, journals, homework assignments, etc., all day.
 Within an hour of class starting the principle was forced to cancel school because there was nothing for students or teachers to do without access to materials.
 That experience altered my perspective a little, and makes me wonder how much is too much?

 ReplyDelete